SPACE FOR UNFORGETTABLE EXPERIENCES See how GENTS camp uses the Cooroibah grounds to create the ultimate holiday camp for boys.

 There’s no lakes or rivers suitable for fishing on-site.
 Noosa’s beaches are great fishing spots and located no more than a 20 minute drive from the camp grounds.

-There is a dam in the camping groups which can be used for canoeing and inflatable games; however, no swimming is permitted.
+There is a dam in the camping groups which can be used for inflatable games; however, no swimming is permitted.

 There is no available dump point on-site.